Kara’s Stage 1B Synovial Sarcoma Story

 I was back at it in that New Yorker mentality.

 I remember I was having routine nurse follow-ups.
-Nurses would call you a couple times a day to check in how you were feeling, how you were doing, what your pain was one to ten.
+Nurses would call you a couple times a day to check in how you were feeling, how you were doing, what your pain was 1 to 10.

 I remember stopping what I was doing when she said the words, ‘Are you sitting down?’